 Yes!
 Please visit our Request a Workshop, Collaboration or Interview webpage to submit a request.
 If you don't see what you are looking for, please let us know what your needs are.
 We ask for a minimum of two weeks advanced notice if possible.

 We are happy to help when we can!
 If you are writing a media article and would like to interview one of our staff, please visit our Request a Workshop, Collaboration or Interview webpage to submit a request, providing one week lead time.
-Due to limited capacity, we are unable to assist with interviews for class assignments.
+Due to limited capacity, we are not able to assist with interviews for class assignments.

 Our therapy lights are now available to check out from the Valley Library.
 Please visit the library's Loanable Equipment webpage to reserve a light.